qmacro/qmacro.github.io/_posts/2021-05-13-notes-on-markdown-linting-1.markdown

 Related to some work activity with a colleague, I found myself having to get my brain around Markdown linting.
 Of course, not what it is, but what the current possibilities are and how they might apply to my situation.
 I thought I'd write some notes on what I found (mostly for my future self).

+(See also [Notes on Markdown linting - part 2](https://qmacro.org/2021/05/14/notes-on-markdown-linting-part-2/) where I learn how to get Markdown linting working in GitHub Actions).

 ## Which linter?

 The Node.js-based [DavidAnson/markdownlint](https://github.com/DavidAnson/markdownlint) is the linter of choice.
 I'll refer to it as `markdownlint` in this post.